By Africa Safari Specialist Mark

 Remote safari experience in Nyerere National Park

-Beyond the Serengeti in the south of Tanzania lies the Selous Game Reserve.
+Beyond the Serengeti in the south of Tanzania lies Nyerere National Park.
 Listed as a UNESCO World Heritage Site as "one of the largest remaining wilderness areas in Africa", Nyerere National Park feels like an undiscovered secret.
 That’s despite it being only 45 minutes by light aircraft from Tanzania’s main city, Dar es Salaam.

-The reserve’s woodlands, grasslands and swamps play host to elephant, hippo, giraffe, zebra, buffalo, lion, and leopard.
+The park’s woodlands, grasslands and swamps play host to elephant, hippo, giraffe, zebra, buffalo, lion, and leopard.
 Nyerere National Park is also the last great refuge of the African wild dog, the wolves of Africa.

 The Rufiji River cuts through the national park and draws the wildlife to its banks.
 You’ve the opportunity to see elephant playing in the water, giraffe coming to the water’s edge, crocodiles sliding into the river and hippo popping their heads out.
 Over your head, malachite kingfishers take flight from trees near the bank, while bee-eaters line up on branches.

-Another safari alternative I’ve enjoyed time and again in Selous is fly camping.
+Another safari alternative I’ve enjoyed time and again in Nyerere National Park is fly camping.
 You pitch your tent away from the lodge, and animals will walk right past if the camp crosses their tracks.
 I’ve sat by the campfire at dinner only to see an elephant loom out of the darkness.
 It’s a wild and exposed but exhilarating experience.

 Ngorongoro Conservation Area